Program Overview

 What You’ll Study at Niagara University

-Our rigorous curriculum is in line with contemporary expectations and innovative best practices to help you facilitate the mindsets and behaviors necessary to define, manage, deliver, and assess school counseling communities in New York state.
+Our rigorous curriculum is in line with contemporary expectations and innovative best practices to help you facilitate the mindsets and behaviors necessary to define, manage, deliver, and assess school counseling programs in New York state.

 Find Your Best Self